-Reference satellite is used to correct any heading error from the compass.
+A reference satellite is used to correct any heading error from the compass.

-Target satellite is the user's assigned satellite.
+A target satellite is the user's assigned satellite.

-For a typical system, the Profile settings (also called Parameters or configuration items) will change very little, if at all for the various satellites in your target list.
+For a typical system, the Profile settings (also called parameters or configuration items) will change very little, if at all for the various satellites in your target list.